Embed Code

 Gravity (Wikipedia)

-The shapes of two massive galaxies in this image are due to gravity.
+The shapes of two massive galaxies in this image evolved under the effects of gravity.

-The gravitational attraction between primordial hydrogen and clumps of dark matter in the early universe caused the hydrogen gas to coalesce, eventually condensing and fusing to form stars.
-At larger scales this results in galaxies and clusters, so gravity is a primary driver for the large-scale structures in the universe.
+The gravitational attraction between clouds of primordial hydrogen and clumps of dark matter in the early universe caused the hydrogen gas to coalesce, eventually condensing and fusing to form stars.
+At larger scales this resulted in galaxies and clusters, so gravity is a primary driver for the large-scale structures in the universe.
 Gravity has an infinite range, although its effects become weaker as objects get farther away.

-Gravity is accurately described by the general theory of relativity, proposed by Albert Einstein in 1915, which describes gravity in terms of the curvature of spacetime, caused by the uneven distribution of mass.
+Gravity is described by the general theory of relativity, proposed by Albert Einstein in 1915, which describes gravity in terms of the curvature of spacetime, caused by the uneven distribution of mass.
 The most extreme example of this curvature of spacetime is a black hole, from which nothing—not even light—can escape once past the black hole's event horizon.
-However, for most applications, gravity is well approximated by Newton's law of universal gravitation, which describes gravity as a force causing any two bodies to be attracted toward each other, with magnitude proportional to the product of their masses and inversely proportional to the square of the distance between them.
+However, for most applications, gravity is sufficiently well approximated by Newton's law of universal gravitation, which describes gravity as an attractive force between any two bodies that is proportional to the product of their masses and inversely proportional to the square of the distance between them.

 Gravity (Wiktionary)